matteobonanomi/asuse200ha/readme.md

 ## Contributing

-I honestly admit this is one of my first repos on git-based platforms and I doon't expect so much community stuff behind this simple guides.
-Nevertheless, feel free to contact me in case something is not clear or something else can be added to complete the manual.
+Feel free to contact me in case something is not clear or something else can be added to complete the manual.
+New *contributors* are always welcome!

 ## Versioning